lonelydev/SamuraiApp/README.md

 entity model diagrams that display how the model looks like even before creating the database depicting the many-many and one-one relationships clearly.

+## Migrations

+Create migrations using commands in nuget package manager console.

+To create the migration to apply relationship changes:

+`add-migration newrelationships`

+This command compares the snapshot and the new members of the model to finally create the migration.

+Once the file is create, you can run `update-database` which will then apply the migration.